-You’ll be able to keep running your code on the old API until the end of November, but the data will not be updated in that version.
+You’ll be able to keep running your code on the old API until November the 30th, but the data will not be updated in that version.

-We strongly encourage you to start migrating to v3 asap to access new data, and new methods.
+We strongly encourage you to start migrating to v3 to access new data, and new methods.